jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

 ### 274 Effect of cancellation of youth payment on disability allowance or child disability allowance
 Despite the cancellation under section 271(2) of the youth payment payable to a young person (P), P must be treated as continuing to receive a youth payment for the purposes of section 85(1)﻿(a) and (2)﻿(c)﻿(i) and the cancellation has no effect on P’s entitlement to receive a disability allowance or child disability allowance.

-### 275 Sanctions for failure by young person required to receive youth services to comply with obligations: money management
+### 275 Sanctions for failure by young person required to receive youth services to comply with obligations: youth money management
 (1) This section applies to a young person—
-  (a) who has been required to receive youth services under section 165(2) or 168(2); and (b) whose benefit is subject to money management under section 344; and (c) who MSD is satisfied has, without good and sufficient reason, failed to comply with an obligation that applies to the young person under section 165(7)﻿(a) or 168(6)﻿(a), and that is—
+  (a) who has been required to receive youth services under section 165(2) or 168(2); and (b) whose benefit is subject to youth money management under section 344; and (c) who MSD is satisfied has, without good and sufficient reason, failed to comply with an obligation that applies to the young person under section 165(7)﻿(a) or 168(6)﻿(a), and that is—
     (i) an obligation in section 166(2)﻿(b) and (d) to (g); or (ii) the work test (in the case of a work-tested beneficiary); or